PPS-22-Scooby/pps-22-scooby.github.io/Writerside/topics/Document.md

-# Document library
+# Document Library

-As the Scooby application needs to constantly manage HTML documents and links inside a webpage, an abstraction for these kind of concepts is needed.
+Since the Scooby application needs to continuously manage HTML documents and links within webpages, an abstraction for these concepts is necessary.

-To this regard, we developed a **Document library** that encapsulates all that is needed of HTML documents and so on.
+To address this, we developed a **Document Library** that encapsulates everything needed to handle HTML documents.

 ## Structure